+Rail Freight Corridor North Sea - Baltic

 An overview of who has to pay the path charge when a non-RU applicant requests the path on the Corridor per IM/AB (extract from the different Network Statements) is listed below.

+Explanations

+IM/AB Explanations

-IM/AB Explanations DB InfraGO AG, Germany Path charge will be invoiced to the party of the infrastructure user contract.
-Charge for issuing an offer: The costs involved in processing requests for the allocation of train path are contained in the train-path charge.
+Charge for issuing an offer: Charge for issuing an offer: The costs involved in processing requests for the allocation of train path are contained in the train-path charge.
 Therefore, failure to take up a train path once an application has been submitted will result in a processing charge being levied for issuing the offer.
 The charge for issuing an offer is calculated by the timetable costs multiplied by the train path kilometres multiplied by the number of changed running days.
-Charge for issuing an offer per running day = timetable costs train path kilometres (up to a maximum of € 1087).
+Charge for issuing an offer per running day = timetable costs train path kilometres (up to a maximum of \in 1087).
 In the case of a new train path allocation due to DB InfraGO Network Statement (INB) Section 6.3.3.4.2 the Applicant pays the charge for the train path newly assigned by DB InfraGO AG.
 In the event of the train path not being used due to the provision in INB Section 6.3.3.4.2, DB InfraGO AG shall bill the Applicant, in addition to the train path charge to be paid in accordance with the above sentence 1, the charge for the originally ordered and unused train path amounting to the charge for cancelling this train path less than 24 hours before departure (pursuant to INB Section 5.6.3.), unless DB InfraGO AG was responsible for the delay of 20 hours or more.
 The provisions of NBN Section 6.3.3.4.2 shall remain unaffected.
 EVR, Estonia Path charge will be invoiced to the party of the infrastructure user contract (it means RU that used the path).
 Infrabel, Belgium Path charge will be invoiced to the applicant.
 LRN, Latvia Path charge (application assurance payment) will be invoiced by AB to the applicant LDz, Latvia Capacity assurance payment (25% advance payment of the amount of the actual TAC) will be invoiced by IM to the applicant Capacity assurance payment (75% of the amount of actual the TAC) will be invoiced by IM to the actual RU, according to the contract LTG Infra, Lithuania Charge is paid by applicant except cases when it is agreed that it will be paid by RU.
 PLK S.A., Poland RU that used a path, except situation when no RU is assigned.
 In this case Applicant is charged.
 ProRail, Netherlands Path charge will be invoiced to the titleholder that used the path.
+SZCZ, Czech Republic RU that used a path, except situation when no RU is assigned.
+In this case Applicant is charged.